-KPI and targets RAG status of strategic intervention Commentary on strategic intervention and likelihood of meeting target RAG status of 2021/22 KPI target Commentary on 2021/22 KPI target KPI 8: Increased knowledge, understanding and active engagement with archaeology, historic structures and landscapes 2024 target: 5% increase in audiences actively engaging with cultural heritage 2021/22 target: No target Responsible officer: Head of Landscape Engage with a range of audiences to promote and increase knowledge, understanding and engagement with archaeological sites, historic structures and landscapes, and improve public access to data Activities include: the Annual Archaeology Day (Pomegranate Theatre, Chesterfield with circa 200 attendees), two guided specialist heritage walks with Volunteer Ranger support (Wetton and Throwley), ACID magazine (5,000 copies), the 10 barrow 'biographies' digital Storymap has been commissioned with University of Sheffield prior to the exhibition opening 22/23, £1,400 has been raised for repairs and conservation of Batemans' tomb with the work delivered by the Parish Council who also have developed a series of Bateman events, working with community groups such as the Stanage and North Lees heritage Action Group.
-Conversion of historic buildings Supplementary Planning Guidance has been completed and is available on the Authority's website.
-Cultural heritage input has also been provided for the Authority's and heritage stakeholder response to government response to the Landscapes Review.Advice has been provided for a range of projects including six CS Traditional Building Restoration Pilot restoration projects, SWPLP restoration project for Pyeclough Head Barn and 6 FiPL agreements for Phase 1 restoration / consolidation / minor repair works for three historic structures (Tissington Silo, Minninglow & Pikehall limekilns) and three barns (Brushfield, Onecote and Standhill).
-10 further projects are being explored as part of FiPL.
-2021/22 target: 2.5% Q4 result: No data available until November 2022 A range of engagement with a range of audiences has taken place which have promoted and increased knowledge, understanding and engagement with archaeological sites, historic structures and landscapes, and improved public access to data.
-NFP Synergy survey data for this question will be available in November 2022 for the 2022 target.
+KPI and targets RAG status of Commentary on strategic intervention and RAG status of Commentary on likelihood of meeting target 2021/22 KPI target 2021/22 KPI target strategic intervention KPI 8: Increased Engage with a range of Activities include: the Annual Archaeology Day 2021/22 target: 2.5% A range of engagement knowledge, audiences to promote (Pomegranate Theatre, Chesterfield with circa with a range of understanding and and increase knowledge, 200 attendees), two guided specialist heritage Q4 result: No data audiences has active engagement understanding and walks with Volunteer Ranger support (Wetton and available until November taken place which 2022 have promoted and with archaeology, engagement with Throwley), ACID magazine (5,000 copies), the 10 historic structures and archaeological sites, barrow 'biographies' digital Storymap has been increased knowledge, landscapes historic structures and commissioned with University of Sheffield prior to the understanding and exhibition opening 22/23, £1,400 has been raised for landscapes, and improve engagement with 2024 target: 5% public access to data repairs and conservation of Batemans' tomb with the archaeological sites. increase in audiences work delivered by the Parish Council who also have historic structures actively engaging with developed a series of Bateman events, working with and landscapes, and cultural heritage community groups such as the Stanage and North Lees improved public access heritage Action Group. to data.
+2021/22 target: No Conversion of historic buildings Supplementary NFP Synergy survey target Planning Guidance has been completed and is available data for this question on the Authority's website.
+Cultural heritage input has Responsible officer: will be available in also been provided for the Authority's and heritage Head of Landscape November 2022 for the stakeholder response to government response to 2022 target. the Landscapes Review.
+Advice has been provided for a range of projects including six CS Traditional Building Restoration Pilot restoration projects, SWPLP restoration project for Pyeclough Head Barn and 6 FiPL agreements for Phase 1 restoration / consolidation / minor repair works for three historic structures (Tissington Silo, Minninglow & Pikehall limekilns) and three barns (Brushfield, Onecote and Standhill), 10 further projects are being explored as part of FiPL.